Workday/canvas-kit/modules/_labs/breadcrumbs/react/README.md

 return <Breadcrumbs.ListItem>{/* breadcrumb link goes here */}</Breadcrumbs.ListItem>;
 ```

+#### RTL (Right-To-Left) Support

+This component will automatically toggle the separator icon from `chevronRightSmallIcon` to
+`chevronLeftSmallIcon` when RTL is in use.

 ### Link

-`Link` is a styled `a` element that also conditionally displays a tooltip, if the text is truncated.
+`Link` is a styled `a` element that also renders a tooltip if the text is truncated.

 #### Component Props